Male tree producing a few female cones (inset)

 The yellow rectangle (above) marks an upward view of the main stem of the dead Torreya.
 Its smaller stature is easy to grasp with David Johnson standing nearby.

-Michael Dowd with Tree 3, while Rick Johnson scans for more seeds (4 was the sum total he had spied during the summer).
+Michael Dowd (who died in 2023) with Tree #3, while Rick Johnson scans for more seeds (5 was the sum total he had spied during the summer).
 Right: The pole on this fruit-picking tool is just long enough to reach the highest seed.

 David Johnson and Clint Bancroft examine two of the seeds.
 A total of 3 were collected this day.
 Clint was grateful to take the seeds home to expand the genetic diversity of his young torreya plantings in Tennessee.
 (Rick had harvested a low-hanging seed two weeks earlier and sent it to Torreya Guardian Jack Johnston.)
 The sarcotesta was easy to remove from this ripe seed.